guettli/scrum/README.md

 This would sharpen your awareness concerning interruptions.
 You could ask yourself: Why did it took longer than estimated?
 Where there interrupts?
 What kind of interrupts?

+You could argue that a juniour developer needs longer than a senior developer.
+Nevertheless I prefer hours.

 # Team size

 Most Agile and Scrum training courses refer to a 7 +/- 2 rule.